VictoriaMetrics/VictoriaMetrics/docs/managed_victoriametrics/quickstart.md

   <img src="restore-password-profile.png" width="800" alt="">
 </p>

-4. In the Profile page enter new password and repeat it in the next field and press `Save` button.
+4. At the Profile page, enter new password and repeat it in the next field and press `Save` button.
-Both passwords should be equal.

 <p>
   <img src="restore-password-save-password.png" width="800" alt="">